artdecocode/appshot/README.md

 Offices-iMac:appshot zavr$ appshot --app iTunes --capture --screenshots-dir ~/screenshots
 ```

-After getting the window's id via the same process as `list` mode,
+After getting information about windows via the same process as
-spawn `screencapture`, passing the id of the window.
-It does not
+`list` mode, spawn `screencapture`, passing the id of the first
-have to be in foreground, and can appear dimmed.
-To solve this,
+found window.
+Windows do not have to be in foreground, and can
-add `--focus` flag to run `./etc/active.py` which will use
+appear dimmed.
+To solve this, add `--focus` flag to additionally
+run `./etc/active.py` which will use _applescript_:
-applescript like `tell app "Finder" to set frontmost of process iTunes to true`.
+`tell app "Finder"  to set frontmost of process iTunes to true`.

 ```
 ┌───────┬────────┬────────┬──────┐